-The area is now also one of Jordan’s important tourist destinations, and attracts an increasing number of foreign tourists, particularly trekkers and climbers, but also those looking for camel and horse safaris or simply ‘day-trippers’ from Aqaba or Petra.
+Wadi Rum is home to the Zalabia Bedouin.
+We are working with climbers and trekkers andhave made a success of developing eco-adventure tourism.
+The area is now one of Jordan’s important tourist destinations, and attracts an increasing number of foreign tourists, particularly trekkers and climbers, but also for camel and horse safari or simply day-trippers from Aqaba or Petra.

 The area is centered on the main valley of Wadi Rum.
 The highest elevation in Jordan is Jabal Umm ad Dami at 1,840 m (6,040 ft) high, located 30 kilometres south of Wadi Rum village.
 It was first located by Difallah Ateeg, a Zalabia Bedouin from Rum.
 On a clear day, it is possible to see the Red Sea and the Saudi border from the top.

 Jabal Ram or Jebel Rum (1,734 metres (5,689 ft) above sea level) is the second highest peak in Jordan and the highest peak in the central Rum, rising directly above Rum valley, opposite Jebel um Ishrin, which is possibly one metre lower.Khaz’ali Canyon in Wadi Rum is the site of petroglyphs etched into the cave walls depicting humans and antelopes dating back to the Thamudic times.